tehoro/ibf/ibf/README.md

 ### Commands

-- `ibf run --config path/to/config.json` – validates config, scaffolds the web folders if needed, then executes the pipeline (geocoding, Open-Meteo fetch, alert retrieval, LLM text generation, HTML rendering).
+- `ibf run --config path/to/config.json` – validates config, scaffolds the web folders if needed, automatically rebuilds area maps when the per-area point hashes change (override with `--no-maps`, `--force-maps`, `--map-tiles`, or `--map-engine`), then executes the pipeline (geocoding, Open-Meteo fetch, alert retrieval, LLM text generation, HTML rendering).
 Use `--dry-run` to inspect without touching the filesystem.
 - `ibf scaffold --config path/to/config.json` – only regenerate the menu +
   placeholder pages.
 Pass `--force` to overwrite existing placeholders.
 - `ibf config-hash --config path/to/config.json` – print the deterministic hash so cron jobs can skip runs when nothing changed.
+- `ibf maps --config path/to/config.json [--output dir] [--area "Belize"] [--tiles osm|terrain|satellite]` –
+  geocode every configured area and render a static map (PNG via Selenium + ChromeDriver, falling back to HTML if a headless browser is unavailable).

 Try the example config in `examples/sample-config.json` for a local test; it writes to `ibf/outputs/example-site`.